Overview

 - Click Restore backup.

-- Songs — import the tracks from the backup
+- Tracks — bring in tracks from the file.

 - Click Submit.